-I decided to take on this controversial topic this week so I can also contribute to the vast body of opinion on this subject.
-Not only does this question get asked time and time again in several marriage seminars and singles events, it is also one of the most asked question during pre and post-marital counselling.
+I decided to take on this controversial topic so I can also contribute to the vast body of opinion on this subject.
+Not only does this question get asked time and time again in several marriage seminars and singles events, but it is also one of the most asked questions during pre and post-marital counselling.

 I have found out that whilst there are people who are pre-dominantly entrenched in any one of these schools, the vast majority of people actually just move from one to another.
-That is, when it is convenient they are in the Religious school, and when not. they will suddenly become proponents of the traditional school.
-This happens because people are relatively influenced by several factors in their life-time.
-Things such as religious convictions, increased/decreased income levels, societal status all play a role in determining which school of thought an individual belongs to at any certain time.
-Anyway, whichever group you belong to, chances are that you would believe in anyone of these three.
+That is, when it is convenient, they are in the Religious school, and when not, they will suddenly become proponents of the traditional school.
+This happens because people are relatively influenced by several factors in their lifetime.
+Things such as religious convictions, increased/decreased income levels, and societal status all play a role in determining which school of thought an individual belongs to at any certain time.
+Anyway, whichever group you belong to, chances are that you would believe in any one of these three.

 - That Couples MUST Keep Joint Accounts